 Accident victims should also consult with a knowledgeable attorney.
 A skilled Atlanta motorcycle accident lawyer at Sawyer Injury Law in Atlanta, GA, can help you obtain the financial compensation you require to deal with the emotional, economic, and physical harm you and your family have endured as a consequence of your accident.

 How an Atlanta Motorcycle Accident Attorney Can Help

 Even if the at-fault driver accepts responsibility, apologizes to you, and admits to the police that they caused the crash—three things that rarely happen in traffic collisions—you will still be up against that driver’s insurance company when filing your personal injury claim.

 Insurance companies do not care about doing what is right; they care about making a profit.
 That means that insurance adjusters make it hard on crash victims in various ways to get them to settle for less than what their claim is worth.
 Even worse, they often attempt to blame the victim, thereby reducing the compensation they have to pay out.

 It is difficult to receive a fair settlement or win a lawsuit verdict in court without the assistance of a personal injury attorney.
 The amount you stand to receive will be far more significant if you have legal assistance from an Atlanta motorcycle accident lawyer, even when accounting for attorney fees.

 Call an Atlanta Motorcycle Crash Lawyer Today

 Motorcycle accidents almost always involve serious injury, property damage, pain and suffering, and lost wages due to disability.
 As a motorcycle accident victim, you have the right to hold the negligent party responsible for these damages.
 It would help if you did not have to pay for them out of your pocket.
-Contact an Atlanta motorcycle accident attorney at Sawyer Injury Law today to schedule your complimentary consultation.
+Contact us at Sawyer Injury Law and schedule your complimentary consultation with an Atlanta motorcycle accident attorney.